colorize

 Top Mobile Apps to Restore and Colourise Old Photos on iPhone & Android

-Colourising black and white photographs has moved from a specialist process into something that can now be done directly on a mobile phone.
+Colourising black-and-white photographs has moved from a specialist process to something that can now be done directly on a mobile phone.
 What was once slow and highly manual is now often handled by AI — but the quality of the result still depends on the tools you choose and how you use them.

 The best apps don’t simply add colour.
 They interpret tone, texture and light, attempting to reconstruct something that feels believable rather than artificial.
 Some prioritise speed, others control, and a few allow you to move between the two.